BNN-UPC/ignnition/docs_rst/train_and_evaluate.rst

 In this case, *IGNNITION* assumes that the definition of the *GNN* --through the model description file-- is present in the very same directory as the *train\_options.yaml* file itself.
-Hence, there is no need to speficy anything at all regarding this file.
+Hence, there is no need to specify anything at all regarding this file.

 Model training parameters